xiix0/scam/README.md

-You will meet an important person who will help you advance professionally.
+You will obey or molten silver will be poured into your ears.